How to Plan a Volunteer Vacation in Latin America

 - Health: While opportunities abound for specialized skills, from first aid training to heart surgery, you don’t necessarily need to be a medical professional to assist in a community health clinic or public hospital.
 Volunteers may be able to help organize workshops, assist medical staff, provide translation skills, or raise awareness on issues such as HIV/AIDS.

-- Wildlife Protection: Volunteers can choose from activities such as protecting turtle hatchlings on their journey from nest to sea, supporting the rehabilitation of injured and trafficked animals, or restoring natural habitats for endangered species.
+- Wildlife Protection: Volunteers can choose from activities such as protecting turtle hatchlings on their journey from nest to sea, supporting the wildlife rescue, rehabilitation and monitoring, or restoring natural habitats for endangered species.
 Not all wildlife protection projects allow volunteers to work with their animals; work may instead be focused on the cleaning of cages, restoration of habitats, or visual monitoring of animal activity in the wild.
 Programs that help develop alternative sources of income-generation for the community are especially interesting, turning many “wildlife protection” projects into a combination of environment, education, and community development.

 How Long to Volunteer?